 Bulk propane - or liquefied petroleum gas (LPG) as it is also known - is measured by the litre and, like heating oil, if destined for domestic use is delivered by road tanker.
 The meter used to measure the fuel, as it goes from tanker to storage tank, is periodically calibrated and sealed to prevent unauthorised access.
 Each meter is fitted with a ticket printer.
 Some meters are fitted with electronic meter heads and the printer for this system may be located in the driver's cab.

-Operators of road tankers delivering propane / LPG may be members of UKLPG (the trade association for the LPG industry in the UK), which is contactable at:
+Operators of road tankers delivering propane / LPG may be members of UKLPG (the trade association for the LPG industry in the UK).